 The giant squid is the largest species of cephalopod, reaching lengths of up to 39 ft.
 They have the most powerful eyes of any invertebrate, the size of a volleyball.
 They live deep in the ocean which makes them difficult to study.
 What we do understand is that they are an important part of ecosystems where they survive on mainly krill or other

-There are few weirdest creatures in the ocean that have managed to stay hidden from humans for so long.
+There are few weirdest animals in the ocean that have managed to stay hidden from humans for so long.
 The ocean remains one of the last havens for many creatures, Keep a close eye on them and see how they work.
 There is a lot we can learn from them, even if we never truly understand their secrets.

 It was written by an American dentist, who found inspiration for his new book during his visit to the Galapagos Islands.
 And he wrote it all in 1926.
 The book is about the unique characteristics of the Galapagos Islands and how those characteristics inspired the author to write about other unusual things he had observed.
 The book has a lot of facts and figures about the Galapagos Islands and the wildlife that live there.